-The FOR subroutine is similar to the FORO subroutine.
+The FOR subroutine is similar to the FOR0 subroutine.
 The major difference is that the FOR subroutine allows variable starting and ending values and a variable stepsize.
-The exact syntax for the FOR subroutine is:

-'''

-JSR FOR
+The exact syntax for the FOR subroutine is: JSR FOR where index var is the name of the variable used as the loop index, start var is the name of the variable containing the starting value, end var is the name of the variable containing the ending value, and step var is the name of the variable containing the stepsize.
+To simulate the Basic statements:

-ADR <index var>,<start var>, <end var>,
+ADR <index var>,<start var>, <end var>, <step var>

-<step var>

-'''